An overview of rezonateR for Rezonator users

 However, because the entries that correspond to units are given in

-instead, so they have a list called tokenList
+instead, so they have a list called tokenList.
+Instead of

 ‘expression’, complex foreign fields have a field called